How to Setup a Proxy in Windows 11

 Setting up a manual proxy

-Setting up a manual proxy in Windows 11 lets you enter the server address and port number yourself, which is useful when you don’t have an automatic setup script.
-You’ll need the specific IP address and port number for the proxy server to get this working.
+A manual proxy configuration in Windows 11 lets you enter the server address and specific network port yourself.
+This is useful when you don't have an automatic setup script.
+You'll need the specific IP address and port number for the proxy server to get this working.

 3. Toggle the switch to On.